 - Turn out on floured board.

 - Knead 4 to 6 times until it, sort of, forms a ball.

 - Divide in half.

 Make two rounds about 5" to 6" in diameter on a greased baking sheet.

 - Cut into 6ths but not all the way through.

-- Brush the tops of the scones rounds with the leftover egg replacer/soy milk mixture.
+Brush the tops of the scones rounds with a little bit of dairy free milk mixture.

 - Bake at 400° for 20 minutes.